awsdocs/amazon-comprehend-developer-guide/doc_source/concepts-processing-modes.md

 When you start an analysis job, you specify the S3 location for your input data\.
 The URI must be in the same AWS Region as the API endpoint that you are calling\.
 The URI can point to a single file or it can be the prefix for a collection of data files\.
 For more information, see the [InputDataConfig](API_InputDataConfig.md) data type\.

 You must grant Amazon Comprehend access to the Amazon S3 bucket that contains your document collection and output files\.
-For more information, see [Role\-Based Permissions Required for Asynchronous Operations](access-control-managing-permissions.md#auth-role-permissions)\.
+For more information, see [Role\-based permissions required for asynchronous operations](access-control-managing-permissions.md#auth-role-permissions)\.

-## Starting an Analysis Job<a name="how-start-job"></a>
+### Starting an analysis job<a name="how-start-job"></a>

 To submit an analysis job, use either the Amazon Comprehend console or the appropriate `Start*` operation:
 + [StartDominantLanguageDetectionJob](API_StartDominantLanguageDetectionJob.md) — Start a job to detect the dominant language in each document in the collection\.
-For more information about the dominant language in a document, see [Detect the Dominant Language](how-languages.md)\.
+For more information about the dominant language in a document, see [Dominant language](how-languages.md)\.
 + [StartEntitiesDetectionJob](API_StartEntitiesDetectionJob.md) — Start a job to detect entities in each document in the collection\.
-For more information about entities, see [Detect Entities](how-entities.md)\.
+For more information about entities, see [Entities](how-entities.md)\.
 + [StartEventsDetectionJob](API_StartEventsDetectionJob.md) — Start a job to detect events in each document in the collection\.
-For more information about entities, see [Detect Events](how-events.md)\.
+For more information about entities, see [Events](how-events.md)\.
 + [StartKeyPhrasesDetectionJob](API_StartKeyPhrasesDetectionJob.md) — Start a job to detect key phrases in each document in the collection\.
-For more information about key phrases, see [Detect Key Phrases](how-key-phrases.md)\.
+For more information about key phrases, see [Key phrases](how-key-phrases.md)\.
 + [StartPiiEntitiesDetectionJob](API_StartPiiEntitiesDetectionJob.md) — Start a job to detect personally identifiable information \(PII\) in each document in the collection\.
-For more information about PII, see [Detect Personally Identifiable Information \(PII\)](how-key-phrases.md)\.
+For more information about PII, see [PII entities](how-key-phrases.md)\.
 + [StartSentimentDetectionJob](API_StartSentimentDetectionJob.md) — Start a job to detect the sentiment in each document in the collection\.
-For more information about sentiments, see [Determine Sentiment](how-sentiment.md)\.
+For more information about sentiments, see [Sentiment](how-sentiment.md)\.
 + [StartTargetedSentimentDetectionJob](API_StartTargetedSentimentDetectionJob.md) — Start a job to detect the sentiment of specific entities in each document in the collection\.
-For more information, see [Analyze Targeted Sentiment](how-targeted-sentiment.md)\.
+For more information, see [Targeted sentiment](how-targeted-sentiment.md)\.
 + [StartTopicsDetectionJob](API_StartTopicsDetectionJob.md) — Start a job to detect the topics in a document collection\.
-For more information about topic modeling, see [Topic Modeling](topic-modeling.md)\.
+For more information about topic modeling, see [Topic modeling](topic-modeling.md)\.

-## Monitoring Analysis Jobs<a name="how-monitor-progress"></a>
+### Monitoring analysis jobs<a name="how-monitor-progress"></a>

 The `Start*` operation returns an ID that you can use to monitor the job's progress\.